20+ Holiday Movies To Add To Your Watchlist

 The Santa Clause: When a man accidentally kills Santa on Christmas Eve, he finds himself magically recruited to take his place.

 And for those of you naughty types that never satisfied your horror-film lot from October, tune into Krampus!
 Happy Holidays from all of us at Bay Meadows!

 Conveniently located between San Francisco and Palo Alto in San Mateo, Bay Meadows offers new homes for sale and for rent within walking distance of Caltrain.
 Ease of transportation is only one of many reasons you’ll fall in love with Bay Meadows.
 Beautiful, new residential opportunities among 18 acres of open space, which includes parks, a community garden, public art, ball fields, bocce and basketball courts and a new playground.
 All this just a walk from Whole Foods, Hillsdale Shopping Center and more.
-Plus, we’ve got best-in-class purveyors, such as Fieldwork Brewing Company San Mateo Beer Garden, Blue Bottle Coffee, ROAM Artisan Burgers and Tin Pot Creamery in Bay Meadows’ Town Square.
-Learn more about what Midurban offers by following our Facebook page. #baymeadowslife
+Plus, we’ve got best-in-class purveyors, such as Fieldwork Brewing Company San Mateo Beer Garden, Blue Bottle Coffee, ROAM Artisan Burgers and Humphry Slocombe in Bay Meadows’ Town Square.
+Take a class at Clayroom San Mateo, try your hand at some table tennis or grab some friends for a game of bocce after work.
+This is #baymeadowslife.
+Learn more about what Midurban offers by following our Facebook page.